amio/eloc/README.md

 ### Customization & Tips

-- Use `--css` arg with an external stylesheet, applied on every slide.
+- Use `--css` arg with an external stylesheet, which will be applied on every slide.

 - Use inline `<style />` for [per-slide customization](https://eloc.now.sh/#6):